MikelMNJ/starter-app/README.md

 **About StateManager()**<br />
 I have made a custom class that handles state updates in an immutable manner, see `StateManager()` in *helpers/stateHelpers.js*
 If you would rather use a library such as *immutableJS* you can swap the state manager out for that.
 The custom `StateManager()`, however, may be more friendly and should provide everything you need.
-It is aware of, and sets the payload, so no need to specifically set `action.payload` with each case.
+It is aware of the payload and sets it automatically &mdash; no need to specifically set `action.payload` with each case.
 It is also intelligent enough to know if the state key in question is a basic type, such as a string or number, or more complex, like an Array or Object.
 Meaning, you **won't** have to call several methods such as
 `state.getIn()`, `state.setIn()`, `state.merge()`, `state.set()` etc. to update something like an array in your state.